CREATIVE PEOPLE LIKE YOU

 But sometimes this “language” of art is not enough, and we must be able to speak or write about our work to interview for a job, apply for an artist residency, present our work to colleagues, or sell our work online. 🗣✍️💻

-I offer many different services to help you reach your dreams, but it all starts with the Portfolio Language Review.
-Knowing how to describe your work and your process is the key to speaking about it in interviews, writing about it online, or presenting it to your colleagues.
-Once you have a solid grasp of how to talk or write about your portfolio, the easier these other tasks will become.
-If you’re interested in learning more about my Portfolio Language Review packages and my approach to online coaching, click here. ✨✨✨
+I offer many different services to help you reach your goals, but it all starts with the Portfolio Language Review.
+Knowing how to describe your work and your process is the key to everything else.
+Once you have a solid grasp of how to talk or write about your portfolio, the easier other tasks will become.
+If you’re interested in learning more about my Portfolio Language Review or my approach to online coaching, please email me. ✨✨✨

 “Jessica focused on my specific needs and tailor the sessions to my needs, was well prepared, explained and presented the topics in a very clear and simple way.
 I felt that the sessions were very effective.”

 “She gave me many good methods to improve my communication and presentation skills. . . .
 After these trainings, my managers and colleagues felt that my communication and presentation got better than before.

 She is very patient, actively encourage trainee to overcome troubles during practices.
 She is very intelligent, very nice.”

 “The course is helpful for my English and art related further study.
 I am thankful for that Jessica spent a lot of time on course setup, online one to one meeting and feedback.
 It would be great for art major students or emerging artists or designers.
 Really appreciate for what Jessica taught me.”